AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/about-the-consoles/arena.md

 <br/>

 <Keys.Annotation>J</Keys.Annotation> The <strong>Mini screen</strong> displays additional workspace windows. <Keys.Annotation>K</Keys.Annotation> The four
-<strong>rotary encoders</strong> act like normal handles and can be allocated as
-masters or playbacks.
+&nbsp;<strong>rotary encoders</strong> act like normal handles and can be allocated as masters or playbacks.
 Pressing the encoder is like pressing the blue button on a handle.